🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 • Are there any modules that could have been used as an additional resource instead?

-Once you have all the answers, you will get a better idea of your current course outline.
+Once you have all the answers, you will get a better idea of your current course outline and whether you need to create online learning modules that were not added before.

-While answering the question of how to structure an online course effectively, you may also want to ask yourself how to create an online course.
+While answering the question of how to organize an online course effectively, you may also want to ask yourself how to create an online course.

 Now that you’ve learned how to structure an online course, it’s time to start building one using our Open edX platform.
 Educate your learners in a hyper-intuitive learning interface.
 Click here to get started.